 The continued assault of the Israeli armed forces amid a growing humanitarian crisis in Gaza has drawn global criticism.
 Yet the question remains – who will intervene to end the conflict and restrain Israel’s Prime Minister, Benjamin Netanyahu?
-Donald Trump’s recent trip to the Middle East signalled a US administration looking to broker new ties in the region - including the potential for a new deal with Iran.
-Will the US now bring its leverage over Israel to bear to bring an end to the conflict...
+Donald Trump’s recent trip to the Middle East saw the US President looking to broker deals in the region - including the potential for a new deal with Israel's rivals Iran.
+But is Trump also willing to take a new approach to intervene over Gaza?
+In the la...

 With questions raised over Europe’s defence capabilities, Poland is one of the key nations insisting the continent needs to bolster its security.
 This March the European Commission announced an €800bn plan to boost continental defence.
 But is Europe doing enough?
 Gavin Esler discusses the view from Poland with Professor Agnieszka Bieńczyk-Missala from the Faculty of Political Science and International Studies at Warsaw University. • This episode of This Is Not A Drill is supported by Incogni, th...